Drinking Water and Water Resources

 - Are there special steps I should take to protect my developing baby, infant or young children?

 Households with pregnant women, infants or young children should be especially aware of the potential for lead exposure through drinking water.
-If you suspect there may be lead in your home plumbing, consider having your water tested at a certified laboratory by contacting the utilities department’s quality assurance coordinator at 804-744-1360.
+If you suspect there may be lead in your home plumbing, consider having your water tested at a certified laboratory by contacting the utilities department’s quality assurance coordinator at 804-748-1310 option 2.
 If lead is detected, consider purchasing a filter certified for lead removal or using an alternate source of water until the problem is corrected.
 Babies and young children are most vulnerable to the harmful effects of lead at low levels.
 U.S. Environmental Protection Agency estimates infants who consume mixed formula can receive 40% to 60% of their exposure to lead from drinking water.

 - Is it safe to shower in water that contains lead?